Who is Derek Poundstone?

 And he won the title of America’s Strongest Man three times between 2007 and 2010.

-Today, Derek is a police officer at rank Sergeant in the Naugatuck, Connecticut Police Department, and is the owner of the Poundstone Performance Training Center in Waterbury, Connecticut.
+Today, Derek is a full-time police officer at rank Sergeant in the Naugatuck, Connecticut Police Department, and is the Poundstone Performance Training Center owner in Waterbury, Connecticut.

 Poundstone and his wife Kristin are personal trainers and promote local Strongman competitions.